layabox/layaair-doc/English/Layabox_Intro/HTML5_Game_Opportunities.md

-# Opportunity of HTML5 game Industry
+# Opportunity of HTML5 game industry